alecjacobson/computer-graphics-ray-tracing/README.md

 straightforward.
 But you may find this [validator](https://jsonlint.com) useful.

 > ### HW2 Solution
-> If you don't trust your solutiosn to the files from HW2:
+> If you don't trust your solutions to the files from HW2:

 >     src/Plane.cpp
 >     src/Sphere.cpp